On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Introduction and main results

 This will be the subject of future investigations, together with the analysis of higher order conditions on the almost complex structures and of curvature properties of $Z$. \end{rem}

-The paper is organized as follows: for the sake of completeness, and to fix the notation and conventions of the moving frame formalism, in Section \ref{secRiem} we recall some very well-known facts about the geometry of Riemannian $4$-manifolds, while in Section \ref{secComplex} we review some useful definitions from complex and K\"ahler geometry.
+The paper is organized as follows: for the sake of completeness, and to fix the notation and conventions of the moving frame formalism, in Section \ref{secRiem} we recall some very well-known facts about the geometry of Riemannian $4$-manifolds.
 The short Section \ref{secTwist} is devoted to the formal definition of the twistor space $Z$ of a Riemannian manifold, with special attention to the case of dimension four.
 In Section \ref{secLin} we show that, given a Riemannian four-manifold $M$ and its twistor space $Z$, any linear condition on the covariant derivative of the almost complex structures on $Z$ implies that $M$ is self-dual; we also show how to recover some of the classical result (due to Atiyah, Hitchin and Singer and to Mu\v{s}karov).
 In Section \ref{secQuadr} we focus on quadratic conditions, in order to study the case of Einstein four-manifolds whose metric is not necessarily self-dual.
-We conclude the paper with four brief appendices, where we collect the components (in a local orthonormal coframe) of all the relevant geometric quantities involved in our analysis.

 \